 The proposed project would require a zoning map amendment to change the northern half of the project site from an existing R7-2 district to a C2-8 district within 100 feet of Second Avenue and an R10 district over its remainder, and the southern half of the project site from an existing R10A district to a C2-8 district within 100 feet of Second Avenue and an R10 district over its remainder; amendments to the Zoning Resolution to allow modifications and waivers of lot coverage, height and setback, parking, and curb cut requirements and to establish a mandatory inclusionary housing designated area, and certification that a transit easement is not required.
-All of the proposed actions would be more consistent with the zoning in the study area and immediately beyond (the area 1⁄4-mile from the boundary of the project area), and would reflect the trend to increased density in the study area.
-The proposed actions also would be consistent with the goals of the East Harlem rezoning effort.
+All of the proposed actions would be more consistent with the zoning in the study area and immediately beyond (the area 1⁄4-mile from the boundary of the project area), and would reflect the trend toof increased density in the study area.
+The proposed actions also would be consistent with the goals of the East Harlem rezoning effortsummarized in the recently issued East Harlem Rezoning DEIS.